vianetz/animated-headlines-vanilla/README.md

 # Animated Headlines with Vanilla JavaScript

-Animated headlines, with interchangeable words that replace one another through CSS transitions.
+Animated headlines with interchangeable words that replace one another through CSS transitions.

 ## Installation